AITIS-s-r-o/whales-exchange-web-app/README.md

 ## Contributing

-We welcome contributions to the Whale's Exchange App!
+We welcome contributions to the Whale's Exchange!
 If you have an idea for a new feature, improvement, or bug fix, please submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 To run the web app locally from source, follow these instructions: